nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ### Command Assistant

-Shows command format and example as the command is entered.
+Shows command format and example as the command is entered for a smoother learning curve.

 #### Sample Usage: